geode-sdk/ios-launcher/INSTALL.md

 1. Download StikDebug from the App Store: https://apps.apple.com/tr/app/stikdebug/id6744045754
 2. Launch the app
 3. It'll ask you to add "StikDebug" as a VPN Configuration.
 Click "Allow" and enter your passcode to add it.
-4. Go back to StikDebug and click on "Import Pairing File".
+4. Go back to StikDebug and click on "Select Pairing File".
 You actually will need **WiFi connection** on your phone for it to download DDI.
 5. After DDI is mounted you won't need WiFi.
 Now you can go back to Geode and click on **Launch**.
 6. Geode will now launch in Geometry Dash.
 ![](screenshots/stikdebug.png)